DETAILED ACTION

 wherein the IAMS is movable relative to the fuselage (Miller, figure 2A, items 202a and 202b, tilt rotor assemblies allow the rotor, engine, nacelle, and associated parts to rotate with respect to the fuselage), except:

-a dump aperture associated with a downstream outer profile of the IAMS and a dump door configured to selectively control airflow through the dump aperture,
+a first dump aperture associated with a downstream outer profile of the IAMS and a first dump door configured to selectively control airflow through the first dump aperture,

-wherein the dump door is operated to be relatively more open when the tiltrotor aircraft is operated in the airplane mode as compared to when the tiltrotor aircraft is being operated in the helicopter mode of operation.
+wherein the first dump door and the second dump door are operated to be relatively more open when the tiltrotor aircraft is operated in the airplane mode as compared to when the tiltrotor aircraft is being operated in the helicopter mode of operation.

 wherein the dump door is operated differently as a function of which of a first mode and a second mode the aircraft is being operated (Lacroix, door is capable of being operated differently in different flight modes including at different angles of incidence and at different mach numbers).